elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 end
 ```

+The first step in our implementation is to call `use Agent`.
+By doing so, it will define a `child_spec/1` function containing the exact steps to start our process.

+Then we define a `start_link/1` function, which will effectively start the agent.
+The `start_link/1` function always receives a list of options, but we don't plan on using it right now.
+We then proceed to call `Agent.start_link/1`, which receives an anonymous function that returns the Agent initial state.

-We are using a map to store our keys and values.
-The capture operator, `&`, is introduced in [the Getting Started guide](/getting-started/modules-and-functions.html#function-capturing).
+We are keeping a map inside the agent to store our keys and values.
+Getting and putting values on the map is done with the Agent API  and the capture operator `&`, introduced in [the Getting Started guide](/getting-started/modules-and-functions.html#function-capturing).

 Now that the `KV.Bucket` module has been defined, our test should pass!
 You can try it yourself by running: `mix test`.

 ## Test setup with ExUnit callbacks

 Before moving on and adding more features to `KV.Bucket`, let's talk about ExUnit callbacks.
-As you may expect, all `KV.Bucket` tests will require a bucket to be started during setup and stopped after the test.
+As you may expect, all `KV.Bucket` tests will require a bucket agent to be up and running.
 Luckily, ExUnit supports callbacks that allow us to skip such repetitive tasks.

 Let's rewrite the test case to use callbacks: